 - Select an emphasis in performance or production

-- Complete Ensemble Theatre or get permission of the instructor
+- Complete Ensemble Theater or get permission from the instructor

 Visual Arts students

 - complete at least one visual arts course each year